PhilippeR26/Starknet-Ledger-Wallet/README.md

 The Starknet APP has to be installed in your Ledger.
 If not visible in Ledger Live, set its configuration to  `experimental`.

 > [!NOTE]
-> This DAPP is compatible with the Ledger Starknet APP v2.1.1
+> This DAPP is compatible with the Ledger Starknet APP v2.3.1

 This version of DAPP requests to connect the Ledger Nano to an USB connector of your computer.

 # Network :

-Today, the DAPP is only working with the [devnet-rs](https://github.com/0xSpaceShard/starknet-devnet-rs) network.
+Today, the DAPP is only working with the [devnet](https://0xspaceshard.github.io/starknet-devnet/docs/intro) network.

-Note that to handle devnet-rs, I am using this lib :
+Note that to handle devnet, I am using this lib :
-`"starknet-devnet": "0.2.0",`
+`"starknet-devnet": "0.4.0",`

 To use this lib, some code has to be added in `next.config.ts` :
 ```typescript